U-hamza/AWS/assignment.2/README.md

 # Internet Gateway/ Nat Gateway
 IG: An internet gateway was created and attached to the VPC.
-This step is crucial otherwise the ALB cannot recieve traffic from user and NAT gateway will not be able to access the internet.
+This step is crucial otherwise the ALB cannot recieve traffic from the user and NAT gateway will not be able to access the internet.

 NAT Gateway:
 This was setup in one of the private subnets.